Copyright © 2003 - 2006 DORSCH Consult

 To use translations, e.g. in map files, use the following statement:

-where 'en' is the ISO code of the language you want to use.If no matching translation is found in the translation table,
+dcmmstranslation('en', name)where 'en' is the ISO code of the language you want to use.

-the term to translate is returned by dcmmstranslation().
+the term to translate is returned by dcmmstranslation()

 DCMMS allows to use language-specific map files.